StorytellingThruData/HR_analytics/README.md

 # HR_analytics
- Analysis of employee attrition rate
+ Report of employee attrition rate and it's relation with other variables